prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 thought of as a network partition.
 The failed node is effectively the only member of its partition component, and thus all messages to it are "lost" (i.e., they are not processed by the node due to its failure).
 Handling a crashed machine counts as partition-tolerance.
+(**Update: I was wrong about this part.
+See [this](#errata10221010) for more.**)
 (N.B.: A node which has gone offline is actually the easiest sort of failure to deal with—you're assured that the dead node is not giving incorrect responses to another component of your system.)

 For a distributed (i.e., multi-node) system to **not** require partition-tolerance it would have to run on a network which is *guaranteed to